Best International Companies to Own: 2023 Edition

 These companies from various corners of the globe are well positioned for the future.

-Investors from most every part of the world exhibit a certain amount of home bias: the tendency to prefer domestic equities to international ones.
-This makes sense: Investors are likely more familiar with these brands and, consequently, are more comfortable putting their money toward them.
+Investors from almost every part of the world exhibit a certain amount of home bias: the tendency to prefer domestic equities to international ones.
+This makes sense.
+Investors are likely more familiar with these brands and consequently are more comfortable putting their money toward them.

 With that in mind, how can stock investors tackle international investing?

 First, it’s important to remember that at Morningstar, we don’t view investing through the lens of daily price movements or hot tips.
 We see owning a single stock as similar to owning a small part of the company or the underlying business itself.